viamrobotics/docs/docs/extend/modular-resources/configure.md

 ## Local modules

-If you wish to add a module to your smart machine without uploading it to the Viam registry, you can add your module as a *local module*.
+If you wish to add a module to your robot without uploading it to the Viam registry, you can add your module as a *local module*.

 You can add your own custom modules as local modules, or you can add pre-built modules written by other Viam users.